×

 Make sure that the tooling ball [2] is tightly attached to the calibration assembly.

-Note: On a UMC machines that are equipped with the Pallet Pool the calibration sphere will need to be secured to the pallet using toe clamps.
+Note: On UMC machines that are equipped with the Pallet Pool the calibration sphere will need to be secured to the pallet using toe clamps.

-Note: Do not over tighten the tooling ball.
+Note: Do not over-tighten the tooling ball.

 Jog the Z Axis until the probe tip [2] is 0.1" (2.54 mm) above and centered over the tooling ball [1].